isso-comments/isso/README.md

 ### Isso on a Sub URI

-Let's assume you want Isso on `/isso`, use the following nginx snippet
+Let's assume you want Isso on `/isso`, use the following nginx snippet:

 ```nginx
 server {